+The report then summarizes the federal rules for these plans.
+These rules, which vary by type of plan, set standards that plans must meet to qualify for tax advantages.
+A plan's specific rules may differ from those described here so long as they are not in conflict with the relevant federal requirements.
 Readers interested in a brief summary of how a particular type of plan works will find that information in the next section.
-For more detail on specific provisions, readers should locate topics of interest in the Plan Rules sections, which set forth the general rules regarding eligibility, vesting, contribution limits and tax treatment, investment limits, withdrawal options, and taxation of withdrawals.
+For more detail on specific provisions, readers should locate topics of interest in the Plan Rules section, which first sets forth the general rules regarding eligibility, vesting, contribution limits and tax treatment, investment limits, withdrawal options, and taxation of withdrawals.
 Exceptions to the general rules pertaining to each plan type are then noted.

-Appendix A compares the rules in chart form by plan type.
+Appendix A presents a series of charts that compare the rules by plan type.
 Appendix B identifies the abbreviations used in this report.
 Appendix C specifies the sections of federal statutes in which the various rules are located.